cam4ani/PhD-AnimalWelfare/Chapter0-GantnerCleaning/README.txt

 ------------------------------------------ Datasets
 ------------------- 1
-Sample of the data: "Sample-Traking-Data.csv"
+"Sample-Traking-Data.csv": Sample of the data

 ------------------- 2
-Video observations results for both training and tst dataset: "Video_Observation_training&testing.csv". with the following annotation code:
+"Video_Observation_training&testing.csv": Video observations results for both training and tst dataset,with the following annotation code:
     -1: can't be sure (e.g. not clear on camera)
     1: CR - correct record cf terminology described in paper
     0: WR - wrong record cf terminology described in paper